mdahlgrengadd/PrometheOS-src/docs/plugin-dev-guide.md

 3. Test your plugin thoroughly before publishing
 4. Provide clear documentation for users
 5. Use semantic versioning for updates
+6. Ensure unique plugin IDs to avoid conflicts with built-in plugins

 ## Security Considerations